vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * Performance update: VSecM Safe is now leveraging several goroutines to speed up some of the blocking code paths during bootstrapping and initialization.
 * Minor updates to the documentation.

+## Security

+* VSecM Safe has stricter validation routines for its identity.

 ## [v0.21.0] - 2023-09-08